 Bright Spark Power is a new power company entering the Australian market with claims of being ‘clean and green focussed’ and ‘wholly owned and operated in Australia.’
 The retailer has launched a few offers across NSW, and has recently expanded into Queensland.
 Priding itself on bringing a fresh perspective to the energy retail market, through its simple plans and interest in the renewable energy space, Bright Spark Power endeavours to create a splash in local energy retail markets.

 Bright Spark Power Energy Plans

 Bright Spark Power has launched in NSW and QLD with two market offers with different features.
-They’re pretty self-explanatory with the names ‘12 Month Contract’ and ‘Pay As You Go’, with more savings coming when a customer commits to stay with the retailer for a year.
+They’re pretty self-explanatory with the names ‘Aussie Flat Rate’ and ‘Aussie Flexi Rate’, with more savings coming when a customer commits to stay with the retailer for a year.
 Like many other providers, Bright Spark Power has opted to offer plans without conditional discounts, rather concentrating on low rates.

-The 12 Month Contract plan is slightly cheaper than Bright Spark’s other offer, coming with fixed rates for that time period.
+The Aussie Flat Rate plan is slightly cheaper than Bright Spark’s other offer in NSW, coming with fixed rates for 12 months.
 Although this is a fixed rate plan, the retailer also promises to pass on new, lower rates in the event that prices drop.
-This plan carries comparatively low rates that mirror the No Contract plan, only coming out cheaper due to its lack of connection fee.
-However, there is a $40 exit fee.

 Bright Spark Power Gas